pcal43/trailblazer/README.md

-# Footpaths
+# Trailblazer

-Footpaths is a Fabric minecraft mod that changes blocks as they are walked on.
+Trailblazer is a Fabric minecraft mod that changes blocks as they are walked on.
 By default, grass blocks will change to dirt blocks and then to paths.

 ## Features
 * Vanilla-friendly.
 Does NOT add any new blocks to your server.